korcankaraokcu/PINCE/README.md

 - Implement extra MemoryViewerWindow tabs(independent from other steps)
 - ~~Consider removing the command file layer of IPC system for GDB_Engine.send_command to speed up things~~(independent from other steps)[Update-29/04/2018 : Delaying this until GDB/MI implements a native multiline command feature or improves ```interpreter-exec``` command to cover every single multiline command type(including ```define``` commands)]
 - Implement thread info widget
-- Add ability to change logo and other assets if people contribute more than one asset per usage.
-Also consider using [PINCE-media](https://github.com/korcankaraokcu/PINCE-media) for development if needed(independent from other steps)
+- Add ability to change logo and other assets if people contribute more than one asset per usage
 - Implement developer mode in settings.
 Developer mode will include features like dissection of GUI elements on events such as mouse-over(independent from other steps)
 - Add ability to include non-absolute calls for dissect code feature(i.e call rax).
 Should be considered after the first version release.
 Might be useful for multi-breakpoint related features
 - Implement toggling of arrows for easier navigation for dissected regions(independent from other steps)